 No reasoning over multiple documents

 What It IsAdvanced RAG improves accuracy by adding query processing, hybrid search (vector + keyword), and re-ranking.
-It’s like having a smart librarian who understands your question better, searches multiple ways, and ranks results by relevance.Real-World ExampleUse Case: Legal document searchLawyer asks: “Cases about contract breach in California”
+If Basic RAG is a single Google search, Advanced RAG is what a research analyst does: rephrase the question several ways, search multiple databases, cross-reference results, and rank everything by relevance before presenting findings.Real-World ExampleUse Case: Legal document searchLawyer asks: “Cases about contract breach in California”

 System expands to: [“contract breach California”, “contractual violations CA”, “breach of agreement California courts”]